Updated March 31, 2026

 - Workers' compensation is required in Illinois for businesses with 1 or more employees, with exemptions for sole proprietors, partners, and corporate officers owning all stock.

-- Illinois requires businesses to maintain proof of general liability coverage for most commercial leases, so landlords may ask for a current certificate before work begins.
+- Most commercial leases in Illinois require proof of general liability coverage, so landlords may ask for a current certificate before work begins.

 - Commercial auto coverage in Illinois must meet the state minimum liability limit of $25,000/$50,000/$20,000 for covered vehicles used in the business.